Human CCL2 (MCP1) kit

 No-wash kit to quantify released Human CCL2 (MCP1)

-This HTRF kit is designed for the quantification of human IL8 release in cell supernatant.
+The HTRF human IL8 kit is designed for the quantification of human IL8 release in cell supernatant.

 Also called CXCL8, IL8 is a chemokine mainly produced by macrophages, T cells, and neutrophils.
 IL8 acts as a chemoattractant for neutrophils, and promotes infiltration and activation at inflammation sites.
 IL8 is involved in several cancer types due to its ability to promote angiogenesis and cell proliferation, as well as to inhibit apoptosis.